Privacy & Security Statement

 Documents Already Available

-The Three-Year Education Plan, Annual Education Results Report (AERR), budget, audited financial statement, minutes of Board of Trustees meetings, policies, administrative procedures, and provincial achievement test (PAT) and diploma exam results are all examples of public documents.
+The Four-Year Education Plan, Annual Education Results Report (AERR), budget, audited financial statement, minutes of Board of Trustees meetings, policies, administrative procedures, and provincial achievement test (PAT) and diploma exam results are all examples of public documents.

 These documents and other division information are available on the website and in our reading area at: